folbricht/umbrella/README.md

 }
 ```

-### Tool
+### Tools

-The command-line tool mainly exists for testing purposes and to show how the library can be used.
-There is one sub-command for each API endpoint and it can be installed with:
+The command-line tools mainly exists for testing purposes and to show how the library can be used.
+There is one sub-command for each API endpoint and the two tools currently available can be installed with:

 ```
-go get -u "github.com/folbricht/umbrella/cmd/investigate"
+go get -u "github.com/folbricht/umbrella/cmd/investigate" go get -u "github.com/folbricht/umbrella/cmd/enforcement"
 ```

-Accessing the Umbrella API requires an API token which can be passed into the tool either by environment variable `UMBRELLA_KEY` or by command-line option `-key`.
-The tool supports multiple sub-commands, each of which represents a specific API call.
-Examples of how to use the tool:
+Accessing the Umbrella Investigate API requires an API token which can be passed into the tool either by environment variable `UMBRELLA_KEY` or by command-line option `-key`.
+For the Enforcement API, a customer key is required which can be provided by environment variable `CUSTOMER_KEY` or the `-key` option.
+The tools support multiple sub-commands, each of which represents a specific API call.
+Examples of how to use the tools:

 ```
 UMBRELLA_KEY=... investigate domain-timeline ihaveabadreputation.com